Linear Programming in Excel Solver

 - Solver by default is not available to use.

-- Solver not only limited to linear programming but we can solve many other problems as well.
+- Solver not only limited to linear programming language but we can solve many other problems as well.
 Refer to our article “Solver Option in Excel”.

 - Setting the objective cell is important.